Frequently Asked Questions About Voting

 Where is my polling place?

-You can find your polling place on Rock the Vote's Web site.
-However, keep in mind that this information will be available only as Election Day nears.
+You can find your polling place on the Voter's Edge website.
 You may also check the Secretary of State's Web site, or contact the office by phone.
-You'll find a listing of contact information at Project Vote Smart.
-Search by the state in which you are registered.
 Polling information should also be on the documents your state sends you once you register, so hold on to them.

 Note that in most states, you do not have to vote in person.
 See below for information regarding absentee ballots.